 a.
-Provide analysis of the existing visual character of the subject site as viewed from surrounding roads and surrounding properties, based upon use of photographs, site line diagrams and/or crosssections, as appropriate.
-Include, North Castle Drive, IBM North Castle, NYS Route 22, Main Street and North Castle Community Park.
+Provide analysis of the existing visual character of the subject site as viewed from surrounding roads and surrounding properties, based upon use of photographs, site line diagrams and/or cross-sections, as appropriate.
+Include, North Castle Drive, NYS Route 22, Main Street and North Castle Community Park.
 Existing views shall be clearly described in narrative form and supplemented with appropriate graphic illustrations.

 - a.
 Provide analysis of the visual character of the subject site after development as viewed from surrounding roads and surrounding adjacent properties, based upon use of photographs, computer simulations, site line diagrams and/or cross-sections, as appropriate, using the NYSDEC Program Policy, Assessing and Mitigating Visual Impacts, DEP-00-2 as a guideline.
 Altered views shall be clearly described in narrative form and supplemented with appropriate graphic illustrations.
 Any plans to erect walls, fences and/or gates along some or all of the subject site's perimeter during construction and after development of the subject site shall be identified, including but not limited to a description of the type, materials and height of proposed walls, fencing and/or gates. - b.
-Assess the visual impact of the proposed project in context with other existing structures in the study area. - Provide architectural renderings, details and photosimulations illustrating height massing, scale and façade treatments.
-Photosimulations shall use photographs of existing and proposed conditions during the leaf and leafless seasons. - d.
-Describe impacts associated with proposed lighting plan and how lighting may impact adjoining properties. - e.
+Assess the visual impact of the proposed project in context with other existing structures in the study area. - c.
+Provide architectural renderings, details and photosimulations illustrating height massing, scale and façade treatments.
+Photosimulations shall use photographs of existing and proposed conditions during the leaf and leafless seasons.

+d.
+Describe impacts associated with proposed lighting plan and how lighting may impact adjoining properties.

+e.
 Discuss potential impacts to the view shed of and significant habitats within North Castle Community Park.

-- Capital contributions to the Town and its special districts (i.e. water and sewer) and that the specifics of such contributions will be embodied in a Community Benefits Agreement. - b.
-Measures aimed at reducing visual impact. - c.
-Preservation of existing trees. - d.
-Establishment of setbacks from property lines. - e.
-Height of structures - f.
-Establishment of Clearing Limit Lines to depict maximum limits of areas of disturbance. - g.
-Landscaping, including buffer screening plans. - h.
-Building architecture - i.
+- a.
+Measures aimed at reducing visual impact. - b.
+Preservation of existing trees. - c.
+Establishment of setbacks from property lines. - d.
+Height of structures - e.
+Establishment of Clearing Limit Lines to depict maximum limits of areas of disturbance. - f.
+Landscaping, including buffer screening plans. - g.
+Building architecture - h.
 Other.